nudge-now/sdk-android/README.md

 <uses-permission  android:name="android.permission.GET_TASKS"/>
 ```

-In this case, you should create ca ustom url like myapp://com.adfresca.push?item=abc in your Push Notification Campaign.
+In this case, you should create ca ustom url like myapp://com.adfresca.push?item=abc in your Push Messaging Campaign.

 Then, you should implement PushProxyActivity class.
 This class is a simple proxy-style activity which only handles url from Android OS and then quits itself.
 However, there is an exceptional situation when notification is received and your application is not running.
 In that case, you can't handle a custom url in the game engine, so you should manually start an application and pass urls as parameters as noted below.